December: What to Do in the Desert Garden

 Poinsettias at Green Things Nursery

-Most people treat poinsettias like cut flowers — enjoy their temporary beauty and toss after the holidays.
+Most people treat poinsettias like cut flowers and discard them after the holidays.

 Other Holiday Plants